JohnCharlesBent/rctr-final-project/README.md

 ## Wireframes
-- [Login Screen](https://res.cloudinary.com/dso47oeq6/image/upload/v1631711776/Login_Screen_omvs84.jpg) - prompts the user for a user/pass combo and uses that data, along with the app id and secret to login.
+- [Login Screen](https://res.cloudinary.com/dso47oeq6/image/upload/v1631711776/Login_Screen_omvs84.jpg) - prompts the user for a user/pass combo and uses that data, along with the app id and secret to login - `https://accounts.spotify.com/authorize`.

 - [Recently Played Tracks](https://res.cloudinary.com/dso47oeq6/image/upload/v1631711785/Recently_Played_Tracks_rfxdy7.jpg) - once user is logged in the app will make an API call to `/v1/me/player/recently-played` to get the users most recently played tracks.
 - [Recommendation Form](https://res.cloudinary.com/dso47oeq6/image/upload/v1631711792/Recommendation_Form_maauta.jpg) -  - this is a post MVP reach.
 The form allows the user to provide filters, in addition to artist, song and genre, to get more granular results.